SharePoint/sp-dev-docs/docs/general-development/workflow-conditions-quick-reference-sharepoint-2010-workflow-platform.md

 ---
-title: Workflow conditions quick reference (SharePoint 2010 Workflow platform) ms.prod: SHAREPOINT ms.assetid: 71fab25b-d4f3-4871-b9ad-08d3537098fc
+title: Workflow conditions quick reference (SharePoint 2010 Workflow platform) ms.date: 09/25/2017 ms.prod: sharepoint
+ms.assetid: 71fab25b-d4f3-4871-b9ad-08d3537098fc
 ---

 # Workflow conditions quick reference (SharePoint 2010 Workflow platform)
-Learn about the workflow conditions that are available in the SharePoint 2010 Workflow Platform in Microsoft SharePoint Designer 2013.Use this article  *only*  if you are working in SharePoint Designer 2013, but want to continue to use the SharePoint 2010 Workflow Platform.If instead you want to use the SharePoint Workflow Platform, see  [Workflow actions and activities reference for SharePoint](workflow-actions-and-activities-reference-for-sharepoint), and other articles listed in the "Additional resources" section, which describe new features that are available in the newer platform.To begin creating a workflow by using the 2010 Workflow Platform, select **SharePoint 2010 Workflow** in the **Platform Type** box in the **Create Workflow** dialog box.
+Learn about the workflow conditions that are available in the SharePoint 2010 Workflow Platform in Microsoft SharePoint Designer 2013.Use this article  *only*  if you are working in SharePoint Designer 2013, but want to continue to use the SharePoint 2010 Workflow Platform.If instead you want to use the SharePoint Workflow Platform, see  [Workflow actions and activities reference for SharePoint](workflow-actions-and-activities-reference-for-sharepoint.md), and other articles listed in the "Additional resources" section, which describe new features that are available in the newer platform.To begin creating a workflow by using the 2010 Workflow Platform, select **SharePoint 2010 Workflow** in the **Platform Type** box in the **Create Workflow** dialog box.
 ## Where to find the workflow conditions
 <a name="section1"> </a>